kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Proxy forwards the subscription message to the Funnel, with the following format:
+* Kuzzle Backend receives the message and the protocol entrypoint creates a [Request Input](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/README.md#modelsrequestinput) object.
+The `Request Input` is passed to the Funnel, with the following format:
 ```javascript
 {
   "controller": "realtime",